Skip to content

 In pharmaceutical stability studies, maintaining container integrity is paramount for ensuring the quality, safety, and efficacy of drug products.
 Container integrity refers to the ability of the packaging system to protect the drug from external factors such as contamination, moisture, oxygen, and microbial ingress.
 It plays a critical role in preserving drug stability over its shelf life and ensuring compliance with regulatory guidelines like ICH Q1A and FDA stability testing.

-This article explores the science behind container integrity, its impact on stability studies, and
+This article explores the science behind container integrity, its impact on stability studies, and the methods used to evaluate and ensure integrity throughout the product’s lifecycle.

 What is Container Integrity?